nlathia/nlathia.github.io/_posts/2015-12-14-Playing-with-char-rnn-and-the-NIPS-2015-data.md

 pβ T xpiq ´ β T y pjq q2 Mij “ max<br>min β T WM β<br>(3)<br>βPB<br>||β||0 ďk
 {% endhighlight %}

 This text was “generated” by a human.
-For this experiment*, I was looking to train using _full sentences_, which are actually a rarity in technical/algorithmic papers.
+For this experiment, I was looking to train using _full sentences_, which are actually a rarity in technical/algorithmic papers.
 They tend to (from my experience) be found in the Abstract, Introduction, Related Work, Discussion/Conclusion sections.
-I therefore filtered each paper — manually removing everything after the introduction and before the conclusion (but this varied between papers*)— and yes, in case you were wondering, this was a huge pain and wasn’t done perfectly.
+I therefore filtered each paper — manually removing everything after the introduction and before the conclusion (but this varied between papers)— and yes, in case you were wondering, this was a huge pain and wasn’t done perfectly.

 Note: I did try a bunch of regexs first (and used some to remove things like references), but could only get so far: there was a lot of variance in section headings, and in general too many cases/outliers/exceptions to automate this sensibly.